Community support: Coronavirus (COVID-19)

 Cumbria County Council can provide urgent help and emergency support, including basic food and essential items, or if you are struggling to cope with your current situation for whatever reason.

-Call the county council's Support Helpline on 0800 783 1966 (Monday to Thursday 9am to 5pm, Friday 9am to 4.30pm).
-Our supportive staff will talk to you and suggest ways to help.
+Call the county council's Support Helpline on 0800 783 1966.
+Lines are open Monday to Thursday 9am to 5pm, Friday 9am to 4pm, supportive staff will talk to you and suggest ways to help.

 Cumbria County Council, Ways to welfare provides further information on local support, including where to get advice on financial difficulties, and support with your mental wellbeing.